tadaspetra/agora/call_summary/GUIDE.md

 ```

 ## Save the Transcription
 We have covered the transcription part.
-Now, we need to get the transcribed text and prompt an AI to give us a summary.
-The simplest way to do this is to concatenate a long string of responses.
-There are definitely more sophisticated ways to do it, but for this demo, it is good enough.
+Now, we need to get the transcribed text, store it, and then use it to prompt an AI to give us a summary.
+The Real-Time Transcription service sends the transcribed audio in chunks, so as audio chunks are processed, the serialized data is sent in bursts, each triggering the `onStreamMessage` event.
+The simplest way to store it is to concatenate a long string of responses.
+There are more sophisticated ways to do it, but it is good enough for this demo.

 We can hold a string called `transcription` and add the text as it finalizes.